jwilk-forks/wayback/wayback-cdx-server/README.md

 ### Query Result Limits ###

-  As the CDX server may return millions or billions of record, it is often necessary to set limits on a single query for practical reasons.
+  As the CDX server may return millions or billions of records, it is often necessary to set limits on a single query for practical reasons.
   The CDX server provides several mechanisms, including ability to return the last N as well as first N results.

   * The CDX server config provides a setting for absolute maximum length returned from a single query (currently set to 150000 by default).